berndporr/iir1/README.md

 ## Compilation from source

 The build tool is `cmake` which generates the make- or project files for the different platforms. `cmake` is available for Linux, Windows and Mac.
+It also compiles directly on a Raspberry PI.

 ### Linux / Mac